-The legality of the Notes offered by this prospectus supplement will be passed upon for us by Clifford Chance US LLP, New York, New York.
+The validity of the Notes offered by this prospectus supplement will be passed upon for us by Clifford Chance US LLP, New York, New York.
 Clifford Chance US LLP will rely upon the opinion of Venable LLP with respect to certain matters of Maryland law.
-Certain matters will be passed upon for the underwriters by Simpson Thacher & Bartlett LLP, New York, New York.
+The validity of the Notes offered by this prospectus supplement will be passed upon for the underwriters by Simpson Thacher & Bartlett LLP, New York, New York.